 Equity Instruments Decoded: SAFE vs. Convertible vs. Priced Round

-SAFE notes dominate pre-seed financing because they're the fastest instrument to close, with minimal legal fees and no maturity date creating artificial pressure.
+SAFE notes dominate pre-seed financing.
+They're the fastest instrument to close with minimal legal fees.

 Comparison chart of equity funding instruments including SAFE notes, convertible notes and priced equity rounds for startup founders in 2026